 In many countries, you can bargain in stores and markets.
-You can ask a seller if it’s OK to pay less for an item you want.
+You can ask a seller if paying less for an item you want is OK.

-You: “This t-shirt costs 4 dollars, will you sell it for two?”
+You: “This T-shirt costs four dollars.
+Will you sell it for two?”

 Seller: “How about three dollars?”

-If you buy something for much less than normal, you can call that a bargain.
-You may also hear people say “what a bargain!” if you later tell someone you bought an item at a low price.
+You can call it a bargain if you buy something for much less than normal.
+You may also hear people say, “What a bargain!” if you later tell them you bought an item at a low price.

 For example, maybe you’re ordering food and the menu says you can buy two hamburgers for $8.
 Normally it’s $14 for two.
 What a bargain!

 Or maybe, you found a new phone on sale on Black Friday.
 It normally costs $150, but you paid $70.
-What a bargain!
+Again—what a bargain!